 Assistant Professor of Public Health firstname.lastname@example.org (954) 262-1819

-With a background in both the health and human services, Dr. Pinnock has extensive experience working with disadvantaged populations and meeting the needs of underserved communities.
-She previously served as a clinical social worker in both hospital and in-home settings, and as a health promotion specialist and junior policy analyst in governmental settings in Canada.
+With a background in both the health and human services, Stacey Pinnock has extensive experience working with disadvantaged populations and meeting the needs of underserved communities.
+She previously served as a clinical social worker in both hospital and in-home settings and as a health promotion specialist and junior policy analyst in governmental settings in Canada.

 Pinnock is experienced in managing and working on federally funded training grant initiatives that educate medical providers in interprofessional education and geriatric care provision.
 Her current research interests are in health behavior, aging, and mental health.